QuantFILab/pmarupanthorn/content/post/ML2024-1/index.md

 After performing the Grid Search, the best parameters were found to be: $C = 1$ in the linear kernel.

-In practice, Python's scikit-learn library uses the Sequential Minimal Optimization (SMO) algorithm \cite{platt1998sequential} to solve the dual formulation of the SVM optimization problem \cite{chauhan2019problem} (Appendix \ref{app:svmdual}).
+In practice, Python's scikit-learn library uses the Sequential Minimal Optimization (SMO) algorithm [2] to solve the dual formulation of the SVM optimization problem [1].
 SMO breaks the problem into smaller sub-problems, each involving only two Lagrange multipliers at a time, which makes the optimization more efficient and scalable.
 The details can be explored in Appendix \ref{app:smo}.

 ## Model Validation/Evolution

 The model performance is listed in Table \ref{tab:classification_report}.
 The SVM model achieved an accuracy of 65.80\%, indicating a high rate of correct predictions.
 The precision for class 0.0 (negative returns) was 0.68, and for class 1.0 (positive returns) it was 0.62, demonstrating the model's ability to correctly identify negative returns more accurately than positive returns.
 The recall for class 0.0 was 0.74, and for class 1.0 it was 0.55, indicating that the model successfully identified a majority of actual negative returns but less so for positive returns.
 The F1-scores for both classes were moderate (0.71 for class 0.0 and 0.58 for class 1.0), reflecting a balance between precision and recall.
 The ROC AUC score of 0.64 further validates the model's discriminatory ability between positive and negative returns.

-The confusion matrix, shown in Figure \ref{fig:conm}, provided detailed insights into the model's predictions.
+The confusion matrix, shown in Figure 2, provided detailed insights into the model's predictions.
 Out of 462 total predictions, the model made a balanced number of correct and incorrect predictions for both classes.
 Specifically, it accurately predicted 194 true negatives and 110 true positives, underscoring its reliability in distinguishing between the two classes but also highlighting areas for improvement.

-The ROC AUC score, which stands for Receiver Operating Characteristic Area Under Curve, shown in Figure \ref{fig:roc}, is a measure of the model's ability to distinguish between classes.
+The ROC AUC score, which stands for Receiver Operating Characteristic Area Under Curve, shown in Figure 3, is a measure of the model's ability to distinguish between classes.
 An ROC AUC score of 0.64 indicates a moderate level of distinction between positive and negative returns, suggesting that the model is better than random guessing but still has room for improvement.

 **Trading Implication**